-Absence of a circular economy or raste-to-value As an FMCG leader, we believe in going beyond optimizing our own production footprint.
+Absence of a circula Improper vaste disposa economy or mechanisms vaste-to-value Limited chain awareness of sustainable waste practices Driving community-centric behavioral change through hands-on workshops and capacity-building initiatives optimizing our own production footprint.
 It is equally our responsibility to foster informed consumption habits among our consumers and empower communities to manage their waste better.
 In partnership with Nepra Foundation, we launched an integrated waste management program spanning 25 villages across Gujarat and Goa.